(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-Dr. Kang is a Phi Beta Kappa graduate from the University of California Berkeley and earned her medical degree from the University of California San Francisco.
-She then completed a residency in internal medicine at Santa Clara Valley Medical Center and a fellowship in oncology/hematology at the University of Southern California.
-She was recruited to the faculty at USC, receiving a teaching award for her work with oncology fellows, and was ranked among LA’s “Top Doctors,” according to LA magazine.
-She joined City of Hope in 2022 and is the medical director of women’s health medical oncology at City of Hope Orange County.
+A Phi Beta Kappa graduate of the University of California, Berkeley, Dr. Kang received her medical degree at the University of California, San Francisco.
+She then completed an internal medicine residency at Santa Clara Valley Medical Center in San Jose and a hematology/oncology fellowship at the University of Southern California (USC) in Los Angeles.
+She received a teaching award for her mentorship of oncology fellows at USC and was recognized by LA Magazine as one of the region’s “Top Doctors.”
+She joined City of Hope in 2022, where she now leads the women’s health program at our Orange County location.

 Patient ratings